ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Leaf

-A Leaf is a node of a graph that by definition doesn't link to any other node.
-This is opposed to to [roots](#root).
-Leafs usualy just hold lots of data.
+A Leaf is a node of a graph that doesn't link to any other node.
+This is opposed to a [root](#root).

 ### libp2p